conduktor/conduktor-docs/docs/platform/get-started/installation/get-started/AWS.md

 Note that you can also add your Kafka cluster, Schema Registry, Connect and ksqlDB configurations as environment variables.
 But if you're just getting started, we recommend you use the wizard inside the Console UI instead.
 The wizard provides support for uploading certificates, and help on debugging your connections.
 :::

-### Step 2.2: Add the conduktor cortex monitoring image
+### Step 2.2: Add the Conduktor Cortex monitoring image
 Underneath your first container definition, select **+ Add container** so we can also specify the docker image required to get monitoring benefits inside Conduktor.

 In the **Container Details** section: